Duhail

 Duhail (دحيل) is a district in Qatar, located in the municipality of Doha.
 The district's northern half accommodates the main base of the Internal Security Forces (also known as Lekhwiya) as well as Abdullah bin Khalifa Stadium, which serves as the home grounds for Qatar Stars League club Al-Duhail SC.

 Etymology

-The district's name is derived from "dahal", the Arabic term for cavern, and was named in recognition of a large cavern that exists in the region.
+The district's name is derived from dahal, the Arabic term for "cavern", and was named in recognition of a large cavern in the region.

+History

+In J.G.
+Lorimer's Gazetteer of the Persian Gulf written in the early 1900s, he makes mention of Dahail, noting its location as 6 km northwest of Doha, and describing it in the following sentence: "here is a rocky pool containing good water; it is in a cave at the foot of a low hill".

+In 1983–84, Duhail was included as part of a major Ministry of Public Works project, valued at QAR 535 million, to develop sewage infrastructure in major settlements outside of Doha.